 Advancement - Cash payment made to grantees in advance of completing work.
-Grantees may request advancement when a grant's initial investment exceeds a jurisdiction's ability to front costs prior to receiving funding.
+Grantees may request advancement when a grant's initial investment exceeds a jurisdiction's ability to front costs prior to receiving funding, subject to certain restrictions.

 Adverse Site Conditions - Unforeseeable conditions of a site.
 These conditions could include overhead or underground utilities, toxic contamination, natural disasters, etc.